nojronatron/nojronatron.github.io/continuing-education/java-io-data-object-streams.md

 Join Paths using `Paths.get("path_one").resolve("child_path")`.

-Use Relitivize method to return the path to a sibling path from a starting path:
+Use Relativize method to return the path to a sibling path from a starting path:

 ```java
 Path p1 = Paths.get("foo");